Citi Self Invest Rating:

 Additional Services

-Fully-Paid Stock Lending: Missing in action.
+Fully-Paid Stock Lending: Not offered.

 Fractional-share Trading: Available with market and limit orders.